SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 ## Abstract and learning objectives

 In this hands-on-lab, you will build an end-to-end smart city solution.
 We will begin with deploying the Azure IoT Remote Monitoring Accelerator.
 This accelerator is meant to serve as an example of the recommendations set forth in the [Azure IoT Reference Architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/iot/).
 This accelerator may also serve as a customizable foundation for any real-world Remote Monitoring IoT systems.
 It has been built with the flexibility to define telemetry schemas, device types, groups, rules, and more.
 The Remote Monitoring accelerator also supports both simulated and real IoT devices - including an IoT Edge devices.
 The Remote Monitoring Web application displays all IoT data with charts and alerts based on pre-configured rules for each type of IoT device.
-You will also use this custom web app to configure IoT devices and send control messages to them via the IoT Hub
+You will also use this custom web app to configure IoT devices and send control messages to them via the IoT Hub.

 In this lab, we will deploy an Edge Device with a custom built module along with an on-device analytics engine which intelligently filters vehicle telemetry data for anomalies and transmits only this subset of data to IoT Hub thus reducing noise and saving on bandwidth and its associated costs.
-The telemetry data will also be stored in Time Series Insights, and all critical data will also flow through an Azure Function that routes critical alerts to a Service Bus Queue for separate processing and storage.
-You will deploy and configure .
+Non-critical data will be sent to storage on the device and uploaded to the cloud once connectivity is established.
+All telemetry data will also be stored in Time Series Insights in the cloud and ordered based on the timestamp in the telemetry message.
+All critical data will also flow through an Azure Function that routes critical alerts to a Service Bus Queue for separate processing and storage.

-We will take a deep dive into the IoT Hub.
-The IoT Hub is responsible for managing IoT devices and facilitating two-way communication between those devices and Azure services.

 At the end of this hands-on lab, you will be better able to build an end-to-end IoT solution that processes and analyzes data both in the field and in the cloud.